When I looked at WH Smith last year I was surprised to find a high-growth company.

-When I was young I would buy records from WH Smith, but of course that side of things has long since gone the way of the Dodo.
-Books, of course, are another example of a traditional WH Smith product which is suited to online retail.
+When I was young I would buy records from WH Smith, but of course, that side of things has long since gone the way of the Dodo.
+Books, of course, are another example of a traditional WH Smith product that is suited to online retail.

 The writing is clearly on the wall: There will always be a place for a convenient shop on the high street, but it will be a smaller place than in the past.